 - 1. Makes a clear distinction between the responsibilities of the Board and the service providers hired to help implement the Fund's Investment Policy - the investment consultant, the investment managers, and the bank custodian/trustee. - 2.
 Describes the Fund's risk tolerance, as defined by the asset classes that are considered allowable investments and the percentage allocations to each asset class. - 3.
 Sets forth the criteria to be placed on diversification of portfolio investments. - 4.
-Describes the investment practices that apply to the individual portfolios managed by each of the investment managers. - 5.
-Provides rate-of-return objectives and criteria to monitor and evaluate the performance results achieved by the investment managers. - 6.
-Establishes effective communication procedures between the Board and the investment managers, investment consultant, and bank custodian/trustee. - 7.
+Provides rate-of-return objectives and criteria to monitor and evaluate the performance results achieved by the investment managers. - 5.
+Establishes effective communication procedures between the Board and the investment managers, investment consultant, and bank custodian/trustee. - 6.
 Creates a formal review process for reviewing this Investment Policy Statement.